 We talk with manufacturers of all sizes every day and hear first-hand about the problems they’re dealing with.
 Their struggles are real, so we thought we’d highlight a few of the most pressing and provide insights into how industrial manufacturers can address them head-on.

-Traditional marketing efforts for manufacturers are proving far less effective than in the past; trade shows, trade ads and cold calls aren’t working like they used to.
-In the digital age, organizations need to do more than put up a website and hope that their best prospects will stumble across it.
+Traditional marketing efforts for manufacturers are proving far less effective than in the past; trade shows, trade ads, and cold calls aren’t working like they used to.
+In the digital marketing age, organizations need to do more than put up a website and hope their best prospects stumble across it.